MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/ready-alz.md

 ### Setting custom virtual network DNS servers

 Once you've completed the previous activities, you can set the DNS servers for your Azure virtual networks to the custom servers you use.

-This process is defined [here].
+To learn more, see [Azure Firewall DNS settings](/azure/firewall/dns-settings).

 ## Configure hub firewall